vishalsunder/vishalsunder.github.io/_pages/projects.md

 [Report](https://vishalsunder.github.io/files/cikm-data-challenge.pdf)

+## Knowledge Extraction for FAQ ##

+_Mentors: Dr. Lovekesh Vig and Dr. Gautam Shroff (TCS Research, New Delhi)_

+__Introduction:__ The task was to develop an artiicial agent for retrieving relevant parts of a master document (company's policy document) for assisting human agent in preparing the FAQ list.

+* Trained a Siamese LSTM network which tries to align questions and their corresponding answers in a high dimensional space.
+The available FAQ list was utilized for training the network.

+* The resulting network not only learns to align the question not only to its answer but also to its relevant section in the master document.

+* The model was tested on a new (updated) master document and achieved a Mean Reciprocal Rank (MRR) of 0.70.

 ## Information Bottleneck Inspired Method For Chat Text Segmentation ##

 _Mentors: Dr. Lovekesh Vig and Dr. Gautam Shroff (TCS Research, New Delhi)_